techvogue/codeJudge/README.md

 # ⚖️ CodeForge – Real-Time Online Code Evaluation Platform

-CodeForge is a full-stack online judge platform built with the MERN stack.
-It enables users to submit code solutions for various programming problems, evaluate correctness via Docker-based secure execution, and receive real-time verdicts.
-Ideal for practice, scoring, and performance tracking.
+CodeForge is a full-stack, real-time code evaluation platform built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+It allows users to submit code solutions for various programming problems, evaluate them securely using Docker-based execution, and receive instant verdicts.
+It is ideal for practicing coding problems, tracking performance, and building competitive programming skills.

 ---

 ## 🧩 Problem Statement

-A web-based online judge system that takes user-submitted code for a given problem, runs it against predefined test cases, and returns a verdict indicating whether the solution is correct.
+Build a secure, web-based online judge system that accepts user-submitted code for specific problems, runs it against predefined test cases, and returns verdicts such as `Accepted`, `Wrong Answer`, or `Time Limit Exceeded`.

 ---